taisiat/bouncy-bee/README.md

 ### Background

-Play it here: <a href="https://taisiat.github.io/bouncy-bee/">https://taisiat.github.io/bouncy-bee/</a>

 BouncyBee is a single-page game where cannon shooter meets pool and shuffleboard and Asteroids.
 The player launches a bee from a static spot, and the bee then bounces around the gameboard before decelerating to a stop.
 While the bee flies, the player has a chance to nudge its trajectory to collect points and avoid enemies.

 The player earns points when the bee flies across (pollinates!) flowers, and gets extra points if the bee lands back at the beehive.
 The player loses if the bee runs into wasps, which move across the gameboard.

+Play it here: <a href="https://taisiat.github.io/bouncy-bee/">https://taisiat.github.io/bouncy-bee/</a>

 ### Functionality & MVPs

 In BouncyBee, users are able to:

 - Set initial bee direction and speed, akin to cannon shooter
-- Nudge the bee's flight trajectory as it bounces and accelerates/decelerates around the game area, akin to asteroids and pool and shuffleboard
+- Nudge the bee's flight trajectory as it bounces and accelerates/decelerates around the game area, akin to asteroids and pool
+- 'Power up' bee's speed and experience deceleration, akin to shuffleboard
 - Start, pause, and reset the game, while maintaining the browser session's high score
 - Experience delightful visual feedback based on the bee's position, speed, and direction